XiGuaBo/OKD-CL/README.md

 ## Download the dataset

-You can download the dataset from the github tag in this page directly and download the model weights follow this [link to download weights from Git](https://github.com/XiGuaBo/OKD-CL/releases/tag/WEIGHTS) .
+You can download the dataset from the github tag in this page directly and download the model weights follow this [link to download weights from Git](https://github.com/XiGuaBo/OKD-CL/releases/tag/WEIGHTS).

-The dataset should contain directories for <em>''train ,test ,hard_masks ,instance-level_masks && instance-level_masks_visable and component-level_masks && component-level_masks_visable''</em>.
+The dataset should contain directories for <em>''train, test, hard_masks, instance-level_masks & instance-level_masks_visable and component-level_masks & component-level_masks_visable''</em>.
 (The knowledge vectors had been restored in code source as 99 pt files of the knowledge directory).
 Train and test directory both have 99 sub-directories of 99 object categories' image instances and directories of masks also have the same sub-directories structure including corresponding pixel-level annotation.

 Note that we assume the researcher has access to Hard-ImageNet and PartImageNet; the files above only contain the data of OKD-CL (image instances,3 kinds of masks and knowledge vectors in the code source and corresponding visable masks) we collected.
 You can download Hard-ImageNet and PartImageNet follow this [link to download Hard-ImageNet from box](https://umd.box.com/s/gx5qx4w03dgsumjclo7wpbdqov4xxrly) and [link to download PartImageNet from Google Drive](https://drive.google.com/file/d/1rZAECl3XF55NqJfW7Z9N63MFAvXupNuy/view?pli=1).